matthieu-m/jagged/README.md

 *Note: ideally, it would also optionally depend on `alloc`, unfortunately this crate is still nightly-only.*

-The Jagged library has not other dependencies, and intends to remain lightweight.
+The Jagged library has no non-dev dependencies, and intends to remain lightweight.

-It may acquire dev-dependencies in the future.

 ##  Jagged Array.